rust-lang/book/src/ch15-05-interior-mutability.md

 BorrowMutError`.
 This is how `RefCell<T>` handles violations of the borrowing rules at runtime.

-Catching borrowing errors at runtime rather than compile time means that you would find a mistake in your code later in the development process and possibly not until your code was deployed to production.
+Choosing to catch borrowing errors at runtime rather than compile time, as we've done here, means you'd potentially be finding mistakes in your code later in the development process: possibly not until your code was deployed to production.
 Also, your code would incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
 However, using `RefCell<T>` makes it possible to write a mock object that can modify itself to keep track of the messages it has seen while you’re using it in a context where only immutable values are allowed.
 You can use `RefCell<T>` despite its trade-offs to get more functionality than regular references provide.

 ### Having Multiple Owners of Mutable Data by Combining `Rc<T>` and `RefCell<T>`